OpenBarrel-Collective/EasyEnderChests/README.md

   - MySQL
   - SQLite
   - H2 Database
-- Simple configuration and setup, even when scaling across multiple servers
 - Written with efficiency and scalability in mind

 **For more information about commands, permissions, and configuration options, please refer to the [Wiki](https://github.com/username/EasyEnderChests/wiki).**